1. Write Descriptions That Actually Work

 - Avoid vague words like “handles”, “manages”, “processes”

-Tool names follow a verb_noun or verb_noun_noun pattern.
+Tool names follow averb_noun or verb_noun_noun pattern.
 The AI’s reasoning will often include the tool name, so make it readable:

 | Good | Bad |